 - New events for both men and women, competitive and social, are constantly being added to our schedule to increase engagement among members and potential members.

 - Expanded travel program to meet member desires to experience golf in cultures across the United States and around the world.

 - As a leader in the industry, the AGA is well positioned to advocate for community organizations and non-profits that make a significant impact in our community through the game of golf through Outreach programs and financial support from the Arizona Golf Foundation.

 Why is there an extra $5 discount for people paying individually through Online Join & Renew?

 The AGA’s standard membership fee for 2022 is $45.
-As we have done in previous years, we are again offering a $5 discount to those that renew early between October 1 and December 31, 2021.
+As we have done in previous years, we are again offering a $5 discount to those that renew early between October 1 and December 31, 2021 (Does not apply to revolving year clubs).
 There is an additional $5 discount offered to those paying through Online Join & Renew because each individual updates and verifies their contact and mailing information in the process.
 This helps us keep our database up to date and saves us money in the long run.
 The AGA member benefits include a subscription to AZ Golf Insider Magazine which is mailed through the post office four times per year and requires a current address.